Smallmouth buffalo: Relationship with humans

-63 cm specimen caught on May 16, 2022 in Livingston Lake, Texas by James Schmid is the current IGFA all-tackle length record.
-The North Carolina state record for smallmouth buffalo is an 88 lb fish caught in Lake Wylie on November 14, 1993 by Tony Crawford, who had previously set the state record with a 61.02 lb fish caught at the same lake on December 1, 1991, both through use of packbait.
-Smallmouth buffalo are not native to North Carolina, but it is not known when they were introduced there.
+63 cm specimen caught on May 16, 2022, in Livingston Lake, Texas by James Schmid is the current IGFA all-tackle length record.
+The North Carolina state record for smallmouth buffalo is an 88 lb fish caught in Lake Wylie on November 14, 1993, by Tony Crawford, who had previously set the state record with a 61.02 lb fish caught at the same lake on December 1, 1991, both through use of packbait.
+Smallmouth buffalo are not native to eastern North Carolina, but it is not known when they were introduced there.